Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 ## License

-MIT License — see the repository LICENSE file for details.
+This project is licensed under the MIT License - see the repository LICENSE file for details.